amanovv/urlcheck/README.md

 Eventually, I combine all features from above 3 approaches and train simple Logistic Regression model using scikit-learn

 *Currently, trying to fix environment file issues on streamlit.
-It gives error for finding packages which I suspect because I used mini-forge to manage my virtual envs since Mac M1 doesn't support conda-forge for now.
+It gives error for finding packages when trying to deplot it on streamlit server which I suspect it is because I used mini-forge to manage my virtual envs since Mac M1 doesn't support conda-forge for now.
 I will give a try with my linux environment*

 To use it now on your local host: